dynatrace-oss/barista/src/lib/secondary-nav/README.md

 # Secondary nav

-The secondary nav is a navigation menu used to control in-app routing and provide a way to display external links as well.
+The secondary nav component provides a navigation menu which has a clear hierarchy and allows for a condensed way to help users navigate in-app routing or external links.

 <docs-source-example example="SecondaryNavDefaultExample"></docs-source-example>

 A title for the secondary nav is optional.
 The secondary nav contains individual expandable and non-expandable menu sections.
 Within a section the title is mandatory whereas a description is optional.
-Links within a section can be grouped.
+Links within a section can be a list or grouped according to categories.

 ## Imports